minemeraj/arriving/Driving/README.txt

     Select tiles with left mouse button in the area, select object by clicking in the inner area.

-    Select object and road part, then to modify them type new coordinates and press "Change Point".
+    Select object and road part using left mouse button.
+    Insert objects and road points with right mouse button.

+    Move objects with the arrows panel.

     You can also keep the mouse pressed and select a rectangular region o points/objects.

     To select a road polygon press in his inner space with the left mouse button.After selecting